12 Keynote Sales Speakers You Shouldn’t Miss

 However, people who attend lots of sales conferences — or organize them — can tell you that an exciting or motivational keynote speaker isn’t a guarantee.
 To ensure the next sales event you attend or organize is more appealing, check out these energetic and knowledgeable sales experts who can pack a room.

 1. John Hall

 John Hall is the author of the bestselling book “Top of Mind,” which connected with sales professionals and underscored something fundamental about sales: the importance of engaging prospects so consistently that you’re top of mind when the time is right.
 Hall’s unique approach can help your salespeople create a mindset and framework that will differentiate them as trusted resources rather than quick-selling used car salesmen.
-Hall has keynoted major events like Brand ManageCamp, Collision, and Techweek and has been named the No. 1 must-see keynote marketing speaker by Forbes.
+Hall has keynoted major events like Brand ManageCamp, Collision, and Techweek.
+He advises different sales and growth marketing agencies on how to make companies industry leaders.